starknet-edu/starknetbook/src/ch02-05-01-deployment-script.md

 **Security Note**: Using environment variables is safer than hardcoding private keys in your scripts, but they're still accessible to any process on your machine and could potentially be leaked in logs or error messages.

+On step 5 _declaring_, Uncomment according to local devnet you are using either the rust node or python node for declaration to work as expected.

 ```sh
 #!/usr/bin/env bash